explo-fees/speleo-OWDL/README.rst

 It has to follow the following structure, with the fields :

 For Cavelink sensors:
+^^^^^^^^^^^^^^^^^^^^

-:active: True or False.
+:active True or False.
 Used to disable a sensor.
-:description: Allows you to have a readable explanation of this sensor.
+:description Allows you to have a readable explanation of this sensor.
-:url: Cavelink URL
+:url Cavelink URL
-:table: Used to insert data in influxDB
+:table Used to insert data in influxDB
-:tags: A list of tags.
+:tags A list of tags.
 Will be inserted in the measurements.
-:type: The value 'cavelink' identify the sensor and calls the right lib
+:type The value 'cavelink' identify the sensor and calls the right lib

 For NetAtmo sensors:
+^^^^^^^^^^^^^^^^^^^

-:active: True or False.
+:active True or False.
 Used to disable a sensor.
-:description: Allows you to have a readable explanation of this sensor.
+:description Allows you to have a readable explanation of this sensor.
-:table: Used to insert data in influxDB
+:table Used to insert data in influxDB
-:tags: A list of tags.
-Will be inserted in the measurements-
-:type: The value 'netatmo' allows the code to use NetAtmo API
-:unit: Specify the unit of the sensor (inserted in the table)
-:latitude: Coordinate of the netAtmo station.
+:tags A list of tags.
+Will be inserted in the measurements- :type The value 'netatmo' allows the code to use NetAtmo API :unit Specify the unit of the sensor (inserted in the table) :latitude Coordinate of the netAtmo station.
 :longitude: Coordinate of the netAtmo station.